On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Introduction

 In general, the answer to the question whether for given two manifolds $M,N$ and $1\leq p<n=\dim M$, $C^\infty(M,N)$ mappings are dense in $W^{1,p}(M,N)$ depends on the topological structure of the manifolds.
 A complete solution to the problem has been obtained by Hang and Lin \cite{hangl2} who corrected earlier results of Bethuel \cite{bethuel1} and generalized results of Haj\l{}asz \cite{hajlaszApproximation}.
 We refer the reader to the survey \cite{hajlaszSobolev} for a detailed discussion and references.

 There are several equivalent ways to define the space of Sobolev mappings with target the Heisenberg group $\Heis^n$.
-Here we use the one that involves an isometric embedding of $\Heis^n$ into a Banach space.
+We refer to \cite{gromov-cc}, \cite{montgomery} or \cite{cdpt} for the basic theory of the Heisenberg group and sub-Riemannian geometry; see also section \ref{SR}.
+In this paper we define such mappings using an isometric embedding of $\Heis^n$ into a Banach space.
 We equip $\Heis^n$ with its standard Carnot-Carath\'eodory metric.
 As we will see later on, the answer to the question of density of Lipschitz maps in spaces of Sobolev maps with metric space targets can potentially change under a bi-Lipschitz deformation of the target space.
 Our results hold for a variety of metrics on $\Heis^n$ which are bi-Lipschitz equivalent with the Carnot-Carath\'eodory metric.

-Every separable metric space, in particular the Heisenberg group, can be isometrically embedded into $\ell^\infty$ (e.g., via the Kuratowski embedding).
+Every separable metric space, in particular the Heisenberg group, can be isometrically embedded into $\ell^\infty$ (e.g., via the Kuratowski embedding \eqref{kuratowski}).
 Thus we may assume that $\Heis^n\subset\ell^\infty$ and for a compact Riemannian manifold $M$ (with or without boundary) we define

 The vector valued Sobolev space $W^{1,p}(M,\ell^\infty)$ is a Banach space and $W^{1,p}(M,\Heis^n)$ is equipped with the metric inherited from the norm.
 Our definition is different than that provided by Capogna and Lin \cite{capognal}, but it is equivalent, see Subsection~\ref{capogna-lin-remark} for details.